Hyundai Equus: Initial version

 The South Korean domestic market Equus was available as a 3.8L "Prime" and a 4.6L "Prestige."
 It is the most expensive model in the company's lineup.
 It launched in the People's Republic of China in August 2009.
 The Hyundai Equus was listed in the '10 exciting cars for 2010' from Forbes.

-US model was announced in 2009 Pebble Beach Concours d'Elegance, and was unveiled in 2010 New York Auto Show.
+The US model was announced in 2009 Pebble Beach Concours d'Elegance, and was unveiled in 2010 New York Auto Show.
 Early US model includes the same 4.6L V8 engine as the Genesis except with 10 hp more than the current version.
 This puts the total engine output at 385 hp with 333 lbft.
 The North American Equus features a badge attached on the hood as opposed to the hood ornament, the grille features a horizontal grid pattern like its Genesis sibling as opposed to the vertical one on international models, and an included iPad device with an Equus user's guide application pre-installed as opposed to a traditional owner's manual.

 It was the first Hyundai with an Electronically controlled Air Suspension (EAS) and Continuous Damping Control (CDC).
-Also first Hyundai with Vehicle Stability Management (VSM) collision avoidance system that optimally manages Electronic stability control, the electronic parking brake, radar smart cruise control and the seatbelt tensioning system for optimal safety.
+It was also the first Hyundai with Vehicle Stability Management (VSM) collision avoidance system that manages electronic stability control, the electronic parking brake, radar smart cruise control and the seatbelt tensioning system for optimal safety.